Hadja Lahbib

 Hadja Lahbib (/fr/; born 21 June 1970) is a Belgian journalist, television presenter, director and politician, who has been serving as the European Commissioner for Preparedness and Crisis Management and Commissioner for Equality since 1 December 2024.
 Prior to that, she served as the Belgian Minister of Foreign Affairs from July 2022 to 30 November 2024.

 Early life

 Hadja Lahbib was born on 21 June 1970 in Boussu, near the city of Mons, to a Francophone family of Algerian Kabyles.
-Her parents are practicing Muslims, but she says she is more attracted to Buddhism.
+Her parents are practising Muslims, but she says she is more attracted to Buddhism.

 Career as a journalist

 Lahbib graduated in journalism from the Free University of Brussels and worked for a long time for the Belgian Radio-Television of the French Community (RTBF).
 In particular, she was a special correspondent in Afghanistan and the Middle East, and presented the television news for two decades.